Film Preservation at CVM

 Current Preservation Projects

 Meditation and Music of the Spheres, both by Jordan Belson.
-Both are 16mm, color, sound.
-New grant received June 2008 from the National Film Preservation Foundation.
+Both 16mm, color, sound.
+With support from the National Film Preservation Foundation.
+Lo-res excerpt from Music of the Spheres on CVM's vimeo channel

 Chakra by Jordan Belson, 16mm, color, sound.
-Preserved with the support of the National Film Preservation Foundation.
+Preserved with support from the National Film Preservation Foundation.
 With thanks to Pacific Film Archive.
+See this film on CVM's VOD channel on Vimeo

-Home Movies of Oskar Fischinger in Los Angeles (c.
+1920s-30s Home Movies and Experiments, 35mm, b/w, silent, from nitrate, by Oskar Fischinger; and also Home Movies in Los Angeles (c.
 1959-1964), from 8mm originals, color, silent.
-Preserved with the support of the NFPF.
+Both projects preserved with the support of the NFPF.

 Two films by Charles Dockum about his Mobilcolor color organ, 1965-66 (one documentary with VO, one silent performance), 16mm, color.
-Preserved with the support of the NFPF.
+Preserved with support from the NFPF.

 Previous Projects